Crooder1/CREncrypt/README.md

 - The -preserve and -nopreserve are used to indicate whether the input file should be kept.
 If nopreserve is selected, it will be wiped from disc.
 Default is preserve but optional.
 - The key parameter is the password to the file
 - Infile and outfile are self explanatory.
 Outfile is optional however, and will default to [infile].enc or [infile].dec depending on mode, if not provided.

+## Installation
+Prebuilt executables are available for both Linux and Windows, alternatively, users can clone the repository and build their own executable with the Makefile provided.